 Covers advanced topics in evolution and extinction, paleoecology, biostratigraphy and/or micropaleontology.
 Large seminar, field and laboratory component.
 Prerequisite: ESCI 285.
 Three credits and lab.
-Offered 2007-2008 and in alternate years.

 This course will foster discussion and analysis of current topics in Earth sciences with emphasis on student initiative.
 Each student will select a major problem to work on during the year.
 No credit.